 I decided to keep an experimental hair journal on Pinterest to track the progress of my hair growth.
 At the time, I had no idea that some of my photos would get more than 14,000 views from other women going through the same transition.

-It took me 15 months to fully grow out my grey hair, and I had to trim about eight inches of length on top of that.
+Growing out my grey hair naturally took me 15 months in total, and I had to trim about eight inches of length on top of that.

 I took 135 hours of my time back"